The Arboretum Today

 The Arboretum designated trees are marked with a sign that specifies information about the tree, including a QR code that can be scanned with a mobile device to obtain additional information.
 There is also a tree tag attached to or placed by the same tree so that the sign and tree are easily identified.

-Each Sign has a QR Code that when scanned will provide addtional information about the tree.
+Each Sign has a QR Code that when scanned will provide additional information about the tree.
 It can be read from all smartphones and tablets.
 For the most part modern Iphones have the QR App built in.
 Android and others need an app to read a QR Code.
 Use the Google Play Store to download a Free QR Code Scanner.

 A trail map of the Townsend River Walk & Arboretum is available to be printed or downloaded.
 Use the link below.